findmypast-oss/mssql_ecto/README.md

 ## WARNING!
 Testing In Progress

-Please note, that we are still developing and testing this adapter and have not yet got it running in production.
+Please note, that we are still testing this adapter, however it is running in production.

-We are currently only testing using Elixir on Linux.
+We are currently only using it with Elixir on Linux.

 If you find any issues with the software please report them using the [GitHub Issue Tracker](https://github.com/findmypast-oss/mssql_ecto/issues).